JavaScript is required

 These phrases come up in basically every introduction or getting-to-know-you conversation in Korean.

 One quirk of the Korean language that catches learners off guard: these family terms extend beyond biological family.
-Koreans often use family vocabulary for non-relatives as a way of showing closeness or respect.
+Koreans often use family vocabulary for non-relatives as a way to show respect.

 Calling an older woman 언니 when you're not related signals friendship and familiarity.
 Using 형 for an older male friend shows camaraderie.
 This usage is super common and actually helps you sound more natural in Korean.